 When you own coordinated pieces, you can mix it up, and no one will know you are wearing the same clothes week after week (people don’t pay that much attention anyway!).

-Once you see what your coworkers are wearing and get a feel for what works best for you, you will be better able to determine what you need.
+Once you see what your coworkers are wearing and get a feel for what feels best on you, you’ll be better able to determine what else you need.

 Keep in mind, though you want to put your best foot forward and dress for the job, the goal isn’t to be the best dressed.

 Start small and focus on the essentials.
-With a little time and preparation, you can assemble the perfect closet full of work attire – without busting your budget.
+With a little time and preparation, you can assemble the perfect capsule wardrobe or a closet full of work attire – without busting your budget.